 Assess blood pressure periodically and compare to normal values (See Appendix F).
 Report low blood pressure (hypotension), especially if patient experiences dizziness, fainting, or other symptoms.

 Assess heart rate, ECG, and heart sounds, especially during exercise (See Appendices G, H).
 Report slow heart rate (bradycardia) or symptoms of other arrhythmias, including palpitations, chest discomfort, shortness of breath, fainting, and fatigue/weakness.

 If treating pulmonary edema, monitor symptoms such as shortness of breath, chest pain, and labored breathing to help determine if drug therapy is beneficial in resolving the anxiety and apprehension associated with pulmonary edema.
 Document any changes in respiratory symptoms.

 Assess dizziness that might affect gait, balance, and other functional activities (See Appendix C).
 Report balance problems and functional limitations to the physician and nursing staff, and caution the patient and family/caregivers to guard against falls and trauma.

 Implement appropriate manual therapy techniques, physical agents, and therapeutic exercises to reduce pain and help wean patient off opioid analgesics as soon as possible.

 Because of the risk of respiratory depression, bradycardia, and hypotension, use caution during aerobic exercise and other forms of therapeutic exercise.
-Assess exercise tolerance frequently (blood pressure, heart rate, respiratory rate, fatigue levels), and terminate exercise immediately if any untoward responses occur ...
+Assess exercise tolerance frequently (blood pressure, heart rate, respiratory rate, fatigue levels), and terminate ...